manastalukdar/yet-another-pomodoro-timer/app/backend/readme.md

     go get -u github.com/grpc-ecosystem/grpc-gateway/protoc-gen-swagger
     go get -u github.com/golang/protobuf/protoc-gen-go
     ```

+    For other imports you will have to run `go get -u` similarly.

 4. Either of the following commands work, depending on where this project resides